SeedVault/rhizome/README.md

 ### Documentation
 - [.Flow standard](https://github.com/SeedVault/flow) to know more about the standard used to create the conversation dialogs.
-- [.Bot description](https://github.com/SeedVault/bot) to see the format of the configuration file used by BBOT to create bots.
+- [.Bot description](https://github.com/SeedVault/bot) to see the format of the configuration file used by Rhizome to create bots.

 ### Connect
 Feel free to throw general questions regarding SEED and what to expect in the following months here on GitHub (or GitLab) at  @consiliera (gaby@seedtoken.io) :sunny: